 I am specialized in mastering popular music for digital outlets, such as Spotify, Youtube, Appel Music, Tidal etc. The demands for different streaming services in terms of loudness and dynamics can differ and are constantly changing these days.
 I´ll make sure your tracks sound loud and fat without sacrificing any sound quality.

 You´ll get state of the art services at a reasonable price level.

 Working as audio engineer since 2007 I gained experience in multiple fields such as mastering, mixing, recording, sound design, programming, editing and producing.

 In the past 5 years I fell in love with mastering, giving music so much with such discreet treatment is extremely fascinating.
-I still do mixing and producing but my focus became mastering.
+I still do mixing and producing but my focus became mastering and coaching.

 Most of my clients these days are doing Hip Hop, EDM, Trap, Wave or something in between, but I am also very experienced with Pop and Rock music.